Definition of DiSC

 DiSC measures your personality and behavioral style.
-It does not measure intelligence, aptitude, mental health or values.
-DiSC profiles describe human behavior in various situations, for example how you respond to challenges, how you influence others, your preferred pace and how you respond to rules and procedures.
+It does not measure intelligence, aptitude, mental health, or values.
+DiSC profiles describe human behavior in various situations—for example, how you respond to challenges, how you influence others, what is your preferred pace, and how you respond to rules and procedures.

 The DiSC model discusses four reference points:

 Influence – sociable, talkative, and lively